Bytelion/coding_licenses/README.md

 # coding_licenses
 The purpose of this repository is to store Bytelion license software so it can be included in projects.

-# Genrate Purpose License - Not needed as all software is protected, but still useful to see the verbage.
+Mostly, this is not needed as all software is protected  by default, but there are times when it is useful to have code documented.

 ## Most Restrictive